Which Airlines Fly to Bonaire?

 Connecting from North America via Curacao:

 American Airlines flies non-stop daily to Curaçao from Miami and American Airlines also has commenced weekly service from Charlotte, North Carolina; United Airlines flies non-stop on Wednesdays and Saturdays to Curacao from Newark.
 Jet Blue also provides service several times a week from New York to Curacao.

 Passengers then may use local carriers to connect to Bonaire.
 Flying time between Curaçao and Bonaire is approximately 15-30 minutes on these carriers:

 - Divi Divi can be reached at: +599-9-839-1515 or fax +599-9-868 1949

-Another routing option is to fly on any of a number of major U.S. and South American carriers to Aruba and then take Insel Air (with a stop in Curacao) from there to Bonaire.
+Another routing option is to fly on any of a number of major U.S. and South American carriers to Curacao or Aruba and then take Insel Air from there to Bonaire (Aruba flights require a change of planes in Curacao).

 Flights to Bonaire From The Netherlands